Mikor01/DesignLab_OPC_SERVER/README.md

 30.10.25 - initial commits and testing
 06.11.25 - Added basic UART functionalities
 13.11.25 - Modified UART to be compliant with pico commands
+20.11.25 - Added status command to Pico, refined UART code on ESP